amazing-andrew/Quartz.TextToSchedule/README.md

 1. INTRODUCTION
 ----------------

-This is the README file for AndrewSmith.Quartz.TextToSchedule.
+Hello and welcome to a small pet project I have.

 This is a library that is used to translate plain english into a schedule that can be used by Quartz.Net.

-You can learn more about the plain english syntax by going here.
+You can learn more about the plain english syntax by going [here](http://htmlpreview.github.io/?https://github.com/amazing-andrew/Quartz.TextToSchedule/blob/master/documentation/SchedulerFormat.htm).

 Quartz.Net Library